A Riemann--Hilbert correspondence for infinity local systems: Abstract

 \section{Abstract}

-{We descibe a dg-equivalence of dg-categories between Block's $\Perf$, corresponding to the de Rham dga $\As$ of a compact manifold $M$ and the dg-category of $\infty$-local systems on $M$.
-We understand this as a generalization of the Riemann-Hilbert correspondence to $\Z$-graded connections (superconnections in some formulations).
-An $\infty$-local system is an $(\infty,1)$ functor between the $(\infty,1)$-categories ${\pi}_{\infty}M$ and the linear simplicial nerve of the dg-category of cochain complexes.
-This theory makes crucial use of Igusa's notion of higher holonomy transport for $\Z$-graded connections which is a derivative of Chen's main idea of generalized holonomy.
-In the appendix we describe the linear simplicial nerve construction.} \\\\
+We describe an $A_\infty$-quasi-equivalence of dg-categories between the first authors' $\mathcal{P}_{\mathcal{A}}$ ---the category of category of prefect $A^0$-modules with flat $\Z$-connection, corresponding to the de Rham dga $\mathcal{A}$ of a compact manifold $M$--- and the dg-category of \emph{infinity-local systems} on $M$ ---homotopy coherent representations of the smooth singular simplicial set of $M$, $\Pinf$.
+We understand this as a generalization of the Riemann--Hilbert correspondence to $\Z$-connections ($\Z$-graded superconnections in some circles).
+In one formulation an infinity-local system is simplicial map between the simplicial sets ${\pi}_{\infty}M$ and a repackaging of the dg-category of cochain complexes by virtue of the simplicial nerve and Dold-Kan.
+This theory makes crucial use of Igusa's notion of higher holonomy transport for $\Z$-connections which is a derivative of Chen's main idea of generalized holonomy.